From humble beginnings...

 The Lancashire Wildlife Trust was granted detailed planning permission for the site.

 Contractors began to construct the iconic floating visitor centre.
-You can see the build progress in the time lapse video at the bottom of this page.

 A herd of longhorn cattle moved into Brockholes to graze the reserve.